DramaticDevelopment/Dramatic.TEMPLATE/README.md

-### Why Module "Dramatic.TEMPLATE"? ###
+### Why Module "PSModuleTEMPLATE"? ###
 I build a lot of PowerShell modules for various reasons and products.
 This module is my boilerplate for starting a new module.

-A module is an easly encapsulation for all CmdLets, variables, types and formatters.
+A module is an easy encapsulation for all CmdLets, variables, types and formatters.

 All my modules have a manifest .PSD1 file, a .PSM1 file and one or more .PS1 files in the same directory: